9 King's Bench Walk Client Care Policy

 We will ensure procedures are in place for responding to complaints of discrimination and harassment from clients’ members and staff.
 Chambers will make reasonable adjustments to employment arrangements or to physical features of the premises to ensure that those who suffer from a disability are not unjustifiably disadvantaged in comparison with persons who are not disabled.
-We will provide copies of our Equal Opportunities policy to all members of chambers and members of staff and will supply our policy to any client on request.
+We will provide copies of our Equality and Diversity Policy to all members of chambers and members of staff and will supply our policy to any client on request.

 Chambers Personnel, Facilities and Contact Details